cgsnider/Restaurant-Recs/README.md

 ## Potential results and Discussion (The results may change while you are working on the project and it is fine; that's why it is called research)

-#### The system will predict the ratings of the consumers based on the users’ choice of several factors.
-Then, the system will also return the ranked list.
+<div> The system will predict the ratings of the consumers based on the users’ choice of several factors.
+Then, the system will also return the ranked list. </div>

 ## At least three references (preferably peer reviewed).
 You need to properly cite the references on your proposal.